 The application of this proprietary eLearning accessibility methodology is something in which Change by Design has made major investments, and that which very few companies who are currently delivering eLearning solutions can demonstrate effectively.
 Applying this specialized skill set as a team is one of the major reasons for the repeat business described earlier.
 By providing the same high-quality learning to people with low vision, learning and cognitive disabilities, as well as people who have color-blindness or hearing impairments, Change by Design practices its organizational value of inclusion.

-Consider subscribing to our email newsletter today to automatically receive the next issue in your inbox, including our most recent announcements.
+Subscribe to our newsletter today to automatically receive the next issue in your email inbox.